phpuech/OT_Analysis/JOSS/paper.md

 analysis required.
 This may introduce bias in the data, which may impair user-to-user data comparison.

-Aside, almost none, if any, open-source software has been proposed to the community eg. via GitHub or GitLab for quantifying optical tweezers experiments with living cells, while some have been proposed for Atomic Force Microscopy force mode [@muller_nanite:2019], with a modular capability.
+In addition, almost none, if any, open-source software has been proposed to the community e.g. via GitHub or GitLab for quantifying optical tweezers experiments with living cells, while some have been proposed for Atomic Force Microscopy force mode [@muller_nanite:2019], with a modular capability.
 Among them, one can find, with the keywords \"optical